Inertial Theorem: Overcoming the quantum adiabatic limit: Geometric phase

-When the matrix $\cal{B}$ includes three parameters $\v{\chi}=\{\chi_1,\chi_2,\chi_3\}^T$ the calculation of the geometric phase is simplified by utilizing common vector calculus identities and Stokes' theorem.
-Following Berry's derivation, \cite{berry1984quantal}, and identities \ref{ap:eq4} and \ref{ap:eq5} leads to the final result
+When the matrix $\cal{M}$ includes three inertial variables $\v{\chi}=\{\chi_1,\chi_2,\chi_3\}^T$, the calculation of the geometric phase is simplified by utilizing common vector calculus identities and Stoke's theorem.
+Following Berry's derivation \cite{berry1984quantal}, and identities Eq.
+(11) and Eq.
+(12) in the main text lead to the final result